mindee/mindee-api-python/docs/extras/guide/bank_account_details_v2.md

 # The endpoint name must be specified since it cannot be determined from the class.
 result: PredictResponse = mindee_client.parse(product.fr.BankAccountDetailsV2, input_doc)

-# Print a brief summary of the parsed data
+# Print a summary of the API result
 print(result.document)

+# Print the document-level summary
+# print(result.document.inference.prediction)
 ```

 **Output (RST):**